 Whether you are inside, outside, or online, the Clark is a wonderful place of exploration and discovery for families.
-Whether you are inside or out, there is plenty to keep the family entertained, active, and happy.
-And children under 18 and students with ID are admitted free!
+Children 18 & under and students with valid college ID are admitted free!

 If there is any way we can help you, or if you have questions or comments, we’d like to hear from you.
 Call the Education Department at 413 458 0563 or email us.

 Make the most of your family visit by choosing from a variety of family-oriented activities.